The report designer supports pivoting data horizontally into columns.

 When pivoting, there are three kinds of values:

-- Index values - these appear on the left, and there will be a row for each value
+- Rows - these appear on the left, and there will be a row for each value

-- Pivot values - there will be a column for each of these values
+- Pivot Columns - there will be a column for each of these values

-- Aggregate values - these are the numbers that appear for each row/column
+- Total Values - these are the numbers that appear for each row/column

 The aggregation option is used to tell the designer which column is which when pivoting.

-In my report, I'm going to use the Category column as the index.
+In my report, I'm going to use the Category column as a Row value.
 This will mean I get a row in the report for each job category.

-You can have multiple index values - they'll all appear on the left side of the report.
+You can have multiple Row values - they'll all appear on the left side of the report.
+For example, if I choose both Category and Job Status, I will get a row for each combination of Category / Job Status.

 In my report, I'm going to use the Date Opened column for the pivot values.
 This means I will get a column for each date.
 I'll also use the DATETRIM function to let me group the dates into week / month / etc.